playfulprogramming/playfulprogramming/content/blog/derived-values/index.md

 <!-- tabs:end -->

 In this component, we can see two numbers - one doubling the value of the other.
-We then have a button that allows us to increment the first number and therefore, using a derived value, the second number also updates.
+We then have a button that allows us to increment the first number, and therefore, using a derived value, the second number also updates.